-Generally we will give you access to your personal information or health information upon written request within 30 days from receipt of the request, subject to exceptions permitted by law.
-All requested information will be provided within 30 days from receipt of the request
+Generally, we will give you access to your personal information or health information upon written request within 30 days from receipt of the request, subject to exceptions permitted by law.

 If we receive a written request to correct personal information about you and we are satisfied that the personal information held by us is not accurate, complete or up to date, we will take all reasonable steps to correct the information so that it is accurate, complete and up to date.

 We will provide you with reasons for denial of access or refusal to correct personal information.